 The HarvestThere is no one month in which mussels are harvested.
 As their meat remains flavourful year-round; harvesting is generally determined by size.
 Most mussels are considered mature for harvest around 18-24 months on the longline or until they measure 5.5-6 cms (2 inches) in length.

 At this point, harvest ready longlines can contain upwards of 2 tons of mussels each.
 Determining buoyancy, watching for predators (such as seals who would make quick work of a mussel column), and observing overall growth patterns of mussels is constantly necessary.

-Long-term and consistent monitoring of a mussel farm can be simplified by the introduction of a DTPod surveillance camera which is designed for long-term observation in mind.
+Long-term and consistent monitoring of a mussel farm can be simplified by the introduction of a DTPod inspection camera which is designed for long-term observation in mind.
 With the ability to determine depth, temperature and be used as either a drop camera or permanently mounted, the continuous real-time data simplifies this stage of the farming cycle.

 ConclusionThe benefits realized with the use of an ROV in finfish aquaculture is also being realized in shellfish farming.
 As a mechanism for easy and enhanced investigations, ROV’s function as a key component in every process of the harvest cycle.
 As the shellfish aquaculture markets continue to grow, Deep Trekker will work to ensure that farmers have all the necessary tools for success.

 AcknowledgmentsFood & Agriculture Organization of the United Nations Fisheries and Oceans Canada